Image

 What is community protection?

 When a large portion of a population becomes immune to a disease—either through vaccination or previous infection—the germ has a much harder time spreading.
-This effect, where a natural protective barrier occurs, is called community protection, and it helps shield people who can’t be vaccinated, such as newborns, older persons, or those with weakened immune systems.
+This effect, where a natural protective barrier occurs, is called community protection, and it helps shield people who can’t be vaccinated, such as newborns, persons with allergies to vaccine, or those with weakened immune systems.
 When enough people are vaccinated, outbreaks slow down or may even stop altogether.

 Today, health organizations like the Centers for Disease Control and Prevention and World Health Organization recommend vaccination to help limit the spread of disease, provide community protection, and reduce disease severity.
 This is how diseases like measles and polio have been nearly stamped out in many parts of the world.